EgoChronos/Fan-Speed-Controller-using-Temperature---ATmega32/README.md

-# Fan-Speed-Controller-using-Temperature---ATmega32

-Hallo, all.
+# Fan Speed Controller Using Temperature – ATmega32 🌡️
+👋 Hello, everyone!

-This is a mini project of my Embedded software basic diploma at "EDGES for training"
+This repository contains a mini project developed as part of my Embedded Software Basics Diploma at EDGES for Training.

-A summery of the project: it is simply a fan that changes state or speed based on temprature (change happens every 30 degree).

-o	Utilized: GPIO, ADC, PWM, LM35 Sensor, LCD, and DC Motor.

-o	Microcontroller: ATmega32.

-You can read the full requirements in the attached file.
-Thank you.
+📝 Project Summary
+This project implements an automatic fan speed controller using the ATmega32 microcontroller.
+The fan’s speed changes dynamically based on the surrounding temperature, with speed adjustments occurring every 30°C increment.

+🎯 The goal was to integrate analog sensor data with motor control using core embedded systems concepts.

+🧰 Technologies & Components Used
+Component/Feature	Description
+🧠 MCU	ATmega32 Microcontroller
+🌡️ Sensor	LM35 Temperature Sensor
+🔁 Output	DC Motor (Fan) controlled via PWM
+📺 Display	LCD to show current temperature & fan state 💡 Peripherals	GPIO, ADC, PWM, LCD Interface

+⚙️ How It Works
+🌡️ The LM35 sensor reads the ambient temperature.

+🔁 The ADC (Analog-to-Digital Converter) on ATmega32 processes the sensor data.

+⚙️ The PWM signal controls the DC fan speed.

+📈 Fan speed is adjusted in steps:

+OFF below 30°C

+Low Speed at 30°C

+Medium Speed at 60°C

+High Speed at 90°C and above

+📺 The current temperature and fan status are shown on an LCD display.

+📄 Project Documentation
+📎 Please refer to the attached file for full project requirements and specifications.

+✅ Project Status
+🎉 Completed
+The system is fully functional and tested on hardware according to the project scope.